-Platform Security and Compliance
+Chapter 3 Platform Security and Compliance

 We learned how data governance ensures the security, quality, integrity, lineage and availability of data across an organization.
-However, to meet stringent regulatory and compliance requirements and alleviate the risk of any data breaches, the security of the data platform also becomes a key consideration for data and Al initiatives.
-In this chapter, we will explore how the Databricks Lakehouse Platform provides end-to-end security and helps you meet compliance requirements.
+However, to meet stringent regulatory and compliance requirements and alleviate the risk of any data breaches, the security of the data platform also becomes a key consideration for data and AI initiatives.
+In this chapter, we'll explore how the Databricks Data Intelligence Platform provides end-to-end security and helps you meet compliance requirements.

-The Databricks Lakehouse Platform Architecture
+The Databricks Data Intelligence Platform